Yummy is a 2019 Belgian horror film about a plastic surgery clinic filled with zombies.

 There are various social, political and sexual subtexts in Yummy, although the focus is definitely on dark comedy, gore, wild zombie action and the typically mad doctor (“I just wanted to make people happy!”) that created the problem in the first place.
 Meanwhile, the soundtrack is agreeably electro, the dark hospital is claustrophobic and lit in horror hues and the leading characters are well-drawn enough for us to care what happens.

 Yummy doesn’t move zombie movies forward per se but it’s a stand-out stylishly and thematically when compared to soap opera brain dead fodder such as the terminally dull Walking Dead series and its offshoot.
-Even the title tells you it’s something different.
+Even the (non-zombie) title tells you it’s something different and also references the ‘yummy mummies’ who seek plastic surgery in their desperation to stay young.

 Adrian J Smith, MOVIES and MANIA